Uwchlan Township, Pennsylvania

 Uwchlan Township (/ˈjuːklən/; [ˈɪuxlan], "above the parish") is a township in Chester County, Pennsylvania, United States.
 The population was 19,161 at the 2020 census.

 History

-Most of the settlers came from Wales.
-One of them, David Lloyd who was a friend of William Penn, sold large and small lots from the thousands he owned.
-Because the land was hilly, the Welshmen call the area Uwchlan or "Youchland," meaning Upland.
+Most of the settlers emigrated from Wales.
+One of them, David Lloyd, who was a friend of William Penn's, sold large and small lots from the thousands that he owned.
+Because the land was hilly, the Welshmen call the area Uwchlan (in Welsh pronounced Iwchlan, with the 'ch' sound being the sound made when clearing one's throat) or "Youchland," meaning Upland.

 The Lionville Historic District and Uwchlan Meetinghouse are listed on the National Register of Historic Places.